gfxstrand/libwlb/README.md

 or VNC server, for instance, and then use it with any any compositor that supports running nested inside another compositor with wl_fullscreen_shell.

-### Why not just develop a standard plug-in architecture and keep things in-process?
+### Why not just develop a standard plug-in architecture?

 Mozilla did that for web browser plugins.
 However, plug-ins are notoriously unstable.
 In order to solve this problem, every web browser